dschnare/binderjs/Reference.md

 The exposed API for utiljs.

-**binder.toObject()**
+**binder.toJSON()**

 Converts an object that contains binderjs properties into a plain-old-javascript-object (POJO) by performing a shallow copy of all properties and adding them to a new object.
 If the property is a binderjs property then the property's value will be copied.
-If `excludeDependentProperties` is `truthy` then any binderjs property that has dependencies will be skipped.

-	toObject(o, excludeDependentProperties)
+	toJSON(o, options)

-	o - An object with binderjs properties. excludeDependentProperties - Flag that determines if properties with dependencies (i.e. dependent properties) will be excluded.
+	o - An object with binderjs properties. options - Options that describe how to treat properties. return - A new POJO with a shallow copy each property, or the specified target model.

+	If o is a native type then just the filter function will be invoked if specified.

+	Options is a nested object structure with the following form:

+	{
+		include: [list of property names to include (applies to each item in an Array if the current level is an Array)]
+        exclude: [list of property names to exclude (applies to each item in an Array if the current level is an Array)] filter(json, original): A filter function called on the value just before returning from toJSON().
+        						If the level this filter is specified at is an Array then the filter will be called for each item in the array.
+        properties: {
+            property: A filter function that will be called with the value of a property that must return a value, or a nested options object: include, exclude, filter, properties.
+        }
+	}

+**binder.fromJSON()**

+Converts a POJO object that to an object with binderjs properties by performing a shallow copy of all properties and adding them to a new object.

+	fromJSON(o, options)
+	fromJSON(o, options, target)

-	return - A new POJO with a shallow copy each property.
+	o - A POJO object.
+	options - Options that describe how to create binderjs properties. target - An optional target model to read the properties into.

+	If o is a native type then just the filter function will be invoked if specified.

+	Options is a nested object with the following form:

+	{
+		include: [list of property names to include (applies to each item in an Array if the current level is an Array)]
+        exclude: [list of property names to exclude (applies to each item in an Array if the current level is an Array)]
+        copy: [list of property names to simply copy as is (and optionally filter) without creating a binderjs property (applies to each item in an Array if the current level is an Array)] filter(model, json): A filter function called with the value just before returning from fromJSON().
+        		This is typically used to format primitive values or add custom functions/properties to a model before returning.
+If filtering a primitive value then model and json will be equal.
+        		If the level this filter is specified at is an Array then the filter will be called for each item in the array.
+        properties: {
+            property: {
+                create(model, owner): A function that returns an object that will be used to create a binder property via binder.makeProperty().
+Model is equal to the value returned from calling fromJSON() recursively and owner is the owning model to wich the property will be attached.
+                		This is typically used to specify a custom getter/setter for a binderjs property or a filter for a nested model/object that adds custom functions.
+                // All other properties are supported: include, exclude, copy, filter, properties.
+            }
+        }
+	}

 ---